konfix/MysticLauncherPublic/README.md

 ## 🛠️ Troubleshooting

 If you encounter any issues, please contact us by opening a [Discord ticket](https://mnmc.fun/discord).
+You can also submit a [Github Issue](https://github.com/konfix/MysticLauncherPublic/issues) to report your issues or suggest new features.

+Are you personally using any Fabric mods that we don't have in the launcher?
+Submit an issue and let us know &ndash; we can easily integrate it!

 ## 🙌 Acknowledgements